Surprise Medical Bills and Coronavirus

 Here are some resources to help better understand the status of current protections during the COVID-19 pandemic—and how policymakers could further protect patients during the critical time.

 States Protect Patients from Surprise Medical Bills.
 Even during the pandemic, states have adopted new or expanded protections for patients, with more states on the horizon.
 This To The Point blog for The Commonwealth Fund highlights the latest action in three states and new emergency protections in six states.
 Use this interactive map to see additional states that have adopted emergency protections for surprise medical bills or encouraged health care providers and insurers to protect patients.

-Some Limited Protections from the Trump Administration.
-The Trump administration has tried to limit some surprise medical bills through its CARES Act Provider Relief Fund.
+Some Limited Protections from the White House.
+Federal officials tried to limit some surprise medical bills through the CARES Act Provider Relief Fund.
 Health care providers that accept money from the Fund must agree not to send surprise bills to any patient for COVID-related treatment.
 While this could be an important protection, questions about the Fund’s implementation and effectiveness remain.
 Learn more about how the Fund works and what it means (and does not mean) for protecting patients.